dotnet/csharpstandard/standard/lexical-structure.md

     ;
 ```

-A nullable directive sets the available flags for subsequent lines of code, until another nullable directive overrides it, or until the end of the source code is reached.
+A nullable directive sets the available flags for subsequent lines of code, until another nullable directive overrides it, or until the end of the *compilation _unit* is reached.
 The nullable context contains two flags: *annotations* and *warnings*.
 The effect of each form of nullable directive is, as follows:

 - `#nullable disable`: Disables both nullable annotations and nullable warnings flags.
 - `#nullable enable`: Enables both nullable annotations and nullable warnings flags.